2023 TROPICAL EVENT NAMES

 - The first tropical storm that attains a sustained wind speed of at least 39 miles per hour in any calendar year is given the storm name beginning with an “A” from that year’s list.
 Subsequent storms will have the B name, C name, and so on in alphabetical order.

 - There are six lists of storm names which recycle every six years.
-However, the names of storms that are particularly deadly or disastrous are permanently retired from use, such as Allison, Alicia, Harvey and Katrina.
+However, the names of storms that are particularly deadly or disastrous are permanently retired from use, such as Allison, Alicia, Harvey, Ian, and Katrina.
+In 2023, there are four new names including Harold which replaces Harvey.

-The World Meteorological Organization’s Hurricane Committee has retired Dorian (2019) and Laura, Eta and Iota (2020) from the rotating lists of Atlantic tropical cyclone names due to the death and destruction they caused.
-Nighty-three names have now been retired from the Atlantic basin list.
-The WMO also decided that the Greek alphabet will not be used in future because it creates a distraction from the communication of hazard and storm warnings and is potentially confusing.
-A supplemental list of names A-Z (excluding Q, U, as well as X, Y, and Z on the Atlantic list) was created for when the standard list is exhausted in a given season.
-Names on this list could be retired and replaced, when required.
+The World Meteorological Organization’s Hurricane Committee has retired Dorian (2019) and Laura, Eta, and Iota (2020), Ida (2021), and Fiona and Ian (2022) from the rotating lists of Atlantic tropical cyclone names due to the death and destruction they caused.
+Nighty-three names have now been retired from the Atlantic Basin list.
+The WMO also decided that the Greek alphabet will not be used in the future because it distracts from the communication of hazard and storm warnings and is potentially confusing.
+A supplemental list of names A-Z (excluding Q, U, X, Y, and Z on the Atlantic list) was created for when the standard list is exhausted in a given season.
+Names on this list could be retired and replaced when required.

 Check on your Home and Insurance